quandelaa/quandelaa/README.md

 - pitt
 - gauss
 - poop ??

 ### STUFF

-- i like movies but am still a novice
+- i like movies but am still a beginner
-- i'm currently in the near end of breaking bad